 - Adhere to Testing & Assessment

-- FES-EO and FTC full-time private school students in grades 3–10 must take an approved standardized test each year.
+- FES-EO and FTC full-time private school students in grades 3–10 must take an approved test each year.

 - Check School Eligibility